mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/The Pilots of EDEN.md

 #### Survival

-The Pilots of EDEN makes use of the Survival skill found in [[Changing Skills - a Matter of Survival]] in The Fate Codex, Volume 1, Issue 2 (page 9).
+The Pilots of EDEN makes use of the Survival skill found in [[Changing Skills - a Matter of Survival]] in The Fate Codex, Volume 1, Issue2 (page 9).
 Survival represents all the ways a character can use their knowledge and wits to overcome their environment.
 Characters with ranks in Survival rely on their quick instincts and perception of a situation.

 #### Science